hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

 ## New Template Syntax
 The [New Template Syntax](./new-template-syntax) example illustrates how the new [Template Syntax](https://www.hashicorp.com/blog/terraform-0-12-template-syntax) can be used to support **if** conditionals and **for** expressions inside `%{}` template strings which are also referred to as directives.

-Currently, the new template syntax can be used inside Terraform code just like the older `${}` interpolations.
-When the Template Provider 2.0 is released, it will also be possible to use the new template syntax inside template files loaded with the template_file data source.
-This example does include an example of the latter even though it does not work yet.
+The new template syntax can be used inside Terraform code just like the older `${}` interpolations.
+It can also be used inside template files loaded with the template_file data source provided that you use version 2.0 or higher of the Template Provider.

 The code in main.tf creates a variable called names with a list of 3 names and uses the code below to show all of them on their own rows in an output called all_names:
 ```